What Affects Your Group Health Insurance Cost

 - Broker or third-party administration fees

-For businesses looking to streamline administration, Whirks offers brokerage and benefits administration services through our Whirks package under a per-employee-per-month (PEPM) pricing model.
-This allows businesses to eliminate middlemen and get direct support for both the employer and employees.
+For businesses looking to simplify administration, Whirks offers brokerage and benefits administration through our Whirks package under a per-insured-per-month (PIPM) pricing model.
+You get direct support for both your business and your employees without separate broker and admin layers, which is part of why so many small businesses are bundling payroll, HR, and insurance under a single provider.

-Regulatory Compliance and Legal Considerations for Offering Health Benefits
+Regulatory Compliance and Legal Considerations for Offering Employee Health Benefits

-Staying compliant with these regulations is critical, as failure to do so can result in fines and legal issues.
+Staying compliant with these regulations is critical.
+Failure to do so can result in fines and legal issues.

-Whirks cuts out the “middleman” and is both the broker of record for your insurance as well as the group administrator that handles 100% of the benefits administration for both you AND your employees!
+Whirks cuts out the middleman.
+We're both the broker of record for your insurance and the group administrator that handles 100% of benefits administration for you and your employees.
+Whirks uses isolved, so all benefits and payroll are fully integrated and automated.
+There is no data entry involved from a third-party site, and all enrollment occurs inside of isolved.

 Want to simplify benefits and take the stress out of administration?